 Article curated by Grace Mason-Jarrett

 So how exactly do we get planets?
 The most popular theory at the moment suggests that most planetary material comes from the dusty remnants left over from when a star is born.
 However, new data indicates that the disc of dust surrounding a star shortly after its creation can completely disappear within a few years.
 Perhaps this is a result of planet formation, all the dust being quickly gathered together forming young proto-planets.
-At the moment, we don’t have enough evidence from which to produce a definitive conclusion.
-It’s very difficult to observe exo-planetary systems forming, since this could take millions of years.
+At the moment, we don’t have enough evidence to come to a definitive conclusion.
+It’s very difficult to observe exoplanetary systems forming, since this could take millions of years.
 Our best chance for finding answers is to observe as many planetary systems as possible at all different stages of their lifetime, which could take years and years of data collection.

 why don’t all references have links?

 Melis, C., Zuckerman, B., Rhee, J. H., Song, I., Murphy, S. J., & Bessell, M. S. (2012).
 Rapid disappearance of a warm, dusty circumstellar disk.
 Nature,487(7405), 74-76.